kettyadoch/gis_natgeo/README.md

 # Land Cover Change Detection Using Random Forest Algorithm applied to Landsat 5 and Landsat 7 #

-This notebook provides a workflow where the model ingests a preprocessed multidate Landsat image and training data to detect and predict Land Cover Changes.
-The model will predict four classes: Water to Water, Forest to Non-Forest, Non-Forest and Non-Forest to Non-Forest in Landsat imagery.
+This notebook provides a workflow where the model ingests a preprocessed multidate Landsat image and training data to detect and quantify Land Cover Changes.
+The model will detect four classes: Water to Water, Forest to Non-Forest, Non-Forest and Non-Forest to Non-Forest in Landsat imagery.

 The bulk of the spatial preprocessing for the data and statistical quantification of land cover changes was implemented in QGIS.

 The workflow is implemented in R using Jupyter Notebooks.
 You can download the Notebook and replicate the workflow using localised project specific data.

+Additonally, this code and related assets acts as a report for the National Geographic Society and Microsoft funded project;- **"Change detection for Land Cover Mapping in the areas surrounding the Murchison National Park"** where project;

+**Goals and objectives were;**
+*Detect a decade of land cover change in the area surrounding the Murchison National Park and Lake Albert delta.
+*Quantify a decade of land cover change in the area surrounding the Murchison National Park and Lake Albert delta and *Use the developed tool to monitor land cover change over the next decade.

+**Primary beneficiary of our work include;**
+*National and international natural resource management agencies like the Uganda Ministry of Agriculture, Uganda Wildlife Authority, the National Environment Management Authority, the World Conservation Society and World Wildlife Fund

+****

-For a demo of this notebook visit: my-app.shinyapps.io/demo-lulc/
+For a demo of notebook capabilities, visit: my-app.shinyapps.io/demo-lulc/

 **Future plans/wish list for this work include:**

 * develop a R work flow to preprocess the data
-* develop a R workflow to quantify the data
+* develop a R workflow to quantify the data (during this project, quantification was made possible using QGIS capabilities)
 * develop code to integrate cloud capabilities and other data APIs
 * develop a web application with dashboard, graphs, maps and APIs
+* document the API
+* Blog and create dedicated social media pages(Github, Twitter, Facebook and LinkedIn)

 ## Setting up the environment